Pavster84/Cybersmart/README.md

         return request.param

 Filename: confttest.py will be used across multiple test cases, this is where the set up and tear down of tests will occur.
 This file also indicates what browser user may want the test to run on.
 If no browser is provided then by default chrome is selected.

 Filename: logfile.log is an audit of all the actions logged when the test was executed.
 This is driven by the BaseClass which is store in the 'Utilities' package
 Example of the logging below;
 2020-10-29 18:41:18,931 :INFO : test_valid_submission :Clicked submit form button and navigated to confirmation page

 - Utilites
 This is where the BaseClass.py is created to move fixture redundant code.
 Any repeated code which is used in multiple test cases would be put in methods so this could be shared across all the test files.

-  Currently the only method I created in the BaseClass.py was logger, which is used in the test file to audit the actions executed rather than you the print statement.
+Currently the only method I created in the BaseClass.py was logger, which is used in the test file to audit the actions executed rather than use the print statement.

 # Run all automation tests
 Using the pycharm terminal in the tests directory, run the following "py.test --html-report.html"